jairsjunior/kafka-playground/README.md

 - producer-kafka: for producer container
 - broker-kafka: for interbroker authentication

-The above commands will run:
+The below commands will run:
 - Zookeeper
 - Kafka Broker
 - ORY Hydra (OAuth2 Server)